 - 1. Responsible for ensuring the welfare of whale sharks, mobula rays, whales, dolphins, turtles or other marine megafauna while undertaking interaction; - 2.
 Responsible for the safety of the snorkelers and divers interacting with whale sharks, mobula rays, whales, dolphins, turtles or other marine megafauna - 3.
 Responsible for ensuring that all personnel (staff and visitors) adhere to interaction guidelines; - 4.
-Responsible for ensuring that all personnel (staff and visitors) are fully briefed before interacting with whale sharks, mobula rays, whales, dolphins, turtles or other marine megafauna; - 5.
-Responsible for mandatory recording of marine megafauna information (number of individuals, number of people in the water, time spent in the water, time in, time out, location, date) by the end of each calendar month; and - 6.
-Is encouraged to collect data to support marine conservation of whale sharks both photographic (left side flank, right side flank) and information (sex of whale shark, approximate size). - 7.
-Also to report marine sightings of mobula rays, whales, dolphins, turtles or other marine megafauna in the log books provided (location, date, species and aggregation size).
+Responsible for ensuring that all personnel (staff and visitors) are fully briefed before interacting with whale sharks, mobula rays, whales, dolphins, turtles or other marine megafauna; - Responsible for mandatory recording of marine megafauna information (number of individuals, number of people in the water, time spent in the water, time in, time out, location, date) by the end of each calendar month in the log books provided. - 6.
+Encouraged to collect data to support marine conservation of whale sharks both photographic (left side flank, right side flank) and information (sex of whale shark, approximate size).